pixelpicosean/slush-phaser-project/README.md

 - I prefer not to use HTML template for game dev
 - I removed test support to make it run faster

+> So what's upcoming in roadmap?
+> - Default multi screen support for mobile and desktop
+> - Code generator for subclasses

 Parts included:

 - [Phaser][phaser]: to build your games with